Manhood Mantra

 The author (speaking for many of his ilk) writes, “Paul says that women are forbidden to teach or exercise authority over men in the church.
 It’s important to understand that Paul does not prohibit women from teaching in all contexts (Titus 2:3; Acts 18:25-26), only from teaching the Bible to men in the church.”

-Never mind that Priscilla from the Acts 18 passage he cites had a church that met in her home according to the Apostle Paul in Romans 16She (yeah, it’s plural) could teach at her home, maybe on the front lawn or curbside delivery, but not in her house?
+Never mind that Priscilla from the Acts 18 passage he cites had a church that met in her home according to the Apostle Paul in Romans 16She (yeah, including her because their is plural) could teach at her home, maybe on the front lawn or curbside delivery, but not in her house?
 Do these men understand how ludicrous this sounds?
 The Church is not a building.
 It’s a body of people, a temple—a spiritual house—made of living stones, the Body of Christ.
 What is the distinction between the church that met at her house and Apollos being at her house?
 Her house was where she and her husband (both Christians) taught him “the Way of God” more adequately though the Bible even says Apollos was already quite learned in the Scriptures.

 Let’s cut to the chase on this: